reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 Specifications provide us with a way to write reusable queries and also fluent APIs with which we can combine and build more sophisticated queries.

-One question that comes to mind is that if we can write any query with Specification then when do we prefer query methods? or should be ever prefer them?
+One question that comes to mind is that if we can write any query with Specification then when do we prefer query methods? or should we ever prefer them?
-I believe there are couple of cases where Query Methods could come in handy.
-Let's say our entity has only handful of fields, and it only needs to be queried in a certain way then why bother writing Specification when we can simply write a query method.
+I believe there are a couple of cases where Query Methods could come in handy.
+Let's say our entity has only a handful of fields, and it only needs to be queried in a certain way then why bother writing Specification when we can simply write a query method.
 And if in future requirements come in for more queries for the given entity then we can always refactor it to use Specifications.
-Also, Specifications won't be helpful in cases where we want to use database-specific features in a query say performing JSON queries in case of Postgres DB.
+Also, Specifications won't be helpful in cases where we want to use database-specific features in a query say performing JSON queries in the case of Postgres DB.

 All in all, Spring JPA Specifications is a great tool whether we want to create reusable predicates or want to generate typesafe queries programmatically.

 Thank you for reading!
 You can find the working code at [GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/specification).